EQUITIESLAB

 You can use any data series in the Federal Reserve of St Louis data set (FRED) to help your analysis.

-• Cut and paste the URL into Equities Lab, letting you use it right away
+• Cut and paste the URL into Equities Lab, allowing instantaneous use

 • Browse our curated list of useful FRED indicators